Bismillah ar-Rahman ar-Raheem. I begin with the name of Allah, the Most Gracious, the Most Merciful.

 Mercy is One of Allah’s greatest attributes.
 It is incumbent upon those who believe in Allah to show mercy in all that they do and say.

 …He is the Most Merciful of those who show mercy!
 (Quran 12: 92)

-Prophet Muhammad explained the quality of mercy to his companions, telling them that God has divided His mercy into one hundred parts and has sent down one part to be shared amongst the creation.
+Prophet Muhammad explained the quality of mercy to his companions, telling them that God has divided His mercy into one hundred parts and has sent down one part to the creation.
 This is why people are compassionate and kind towards one another and wild animals treat their offspring with gentleness.

 However, God withheld the other 99 parts for the believers on the Day of Judgment.